Eddie Chapman: In popular culture

 In the 1950s, producer Ted Banborough announced plans to make a film about Chapman starring Michael Rennie or Stanley Baker, but this did not go ahead.

 He appeared as himself on the panel game show To Tell the Truth in November 1965.

 The 1966 film Triple Cross was based on the biography The Real Eddie Chapman Story co-written by Chapman and Frank Owen.
 The film was directed by Terence Young, who had known Chapman before the war.
 Chapman's character was played by Christopher Plummer.
 The film was only loosely based on reality, and Chapman was disappointed with it.
 In his autobiography, Plummer said that Chapman was to have been a technical adviser on the film, but the French authorities would not allow him in the country because he was still wanted over an alleged plot to kidnap the Sultan of Morocco.

 In 1967, French TV (ORTF) produced a short film featuring a personal à la maison interview with Chapman (in fluent French) by Pierre Dumayet, Eddie Chapman, ex-gangster, ex-espion.
+The 1971 West German television film The Eddie Chapman Story starred Peter Vogel as Chapman.

 In May 1989, Chapman made an extended appearance on the Channel 4 discussion programme After Dark, alongside Tony Benn, Lord Dacre, James Rusbridger, Miles Copeland and others.

 In 2011, BBC Two broadcast Double Agent: The Eddie Chapman Story, a Timewatch documentary presented by Ben Macintyre based on his book.
 The book was broadcast in an abridged reading in 2012.